-Customers and partners, and recently investors ask the question “How is one Intent-Based Networking (IBN) offering different than the others?”
+Customers, partners, and investors ask the question “How is one Intent-Based Networking (IBN) offering different than the others?”
 And more often than not I hear answers that sound subjective, descriptive, and subject to interpretation.
-What is needed are tangible, fact-based nomenclature that can help you reason about the maturity of IBN solutions.
-Using this nomenclature, we should be able to map IBN solutions to an IBN maturity level, starting with Level 0 (low maturity/incomplete) and going up to Level 3 which enables a fully compliant IBN solution (mature/complete).
+What is needed is tangible, fact-based nomenclature that can help you reason about the maturity of IBN solutions.
+Using this nomenclature, we should be able to map IBN solutions to an IBN maturity level, starting with Level 0 (low maturity/incomplete automation solutions) and going up to Level 3 which enables a fully compliant IBN solution (mature/complete self-operating network).

-Apstra introduced the notion of intent-based networking and Self-Operating Networks™ in June of 2016, and in our blog “Intent Based Networking: What Is It” we provided a definition of IBN, listing capabilities that a complete IBN system needs to provide.
+Apstra introduced the notion of intent-based networking and Self-Operating Networks™ in June of 2016, and in our blog we provided a definition of IBN, listing capabilities that a complete IBN system needs to provide.
 The goal is to classify maturity levels of various IBN implementations and enable network operators to cut through the marketing hype and make sound buying decisions.
 With that in mind, let me introduce the IBN maturity levels.

 Level 0 IBN: Basic Automation